TypeStrong/ts-node/website/docs/types.md

 title: "Help!
 My Types Are Missing!"
 ---

-**TypeScript Node** does _not_ use `files`, `include` or `exclude`, by default.
+ts-node does _not_ use `files`, `include` or `exclude`, by default.
 This is because a large majority projects do not use all of the files in a project directory (e.g. `Gulpfile.ts`, runtime vs tests) and parsing every file for types slows startup time.
-Instead, `ts-node` starts with the script file (e.g. `ts-node index.ts`) and TypeScript resolves dependencies based on imports and references.
+Instead, ts-node starts with the script file (e.g. `ts-node index.ts`) and TypeScript resolves dependencies based on imports and references.

 For global definitions, you can use the `typeRoots` compiler option.
 This requires that your type definitions be structured as type packages (not loose TypeScript definition files).
 More details on how this works can be found in the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#types-typeroots-and-types).